Working Time Regulations

-If a young worker is working for more than one employer, the time he or she is working for each one should be added together to see if they are entitled to a rest break.
+If a young worker is working for more than one employer, the time he or she is working for each one should be added together to see if he or she is entitled to a rest break.

 A young worker's entitlement to breaks can be changed or not taken in exceptional circumstances only.
 Where this occurs, the young worker should receive compensatory rest within 3 weeks.

-There are four classes of exceptions where some of the rules may not apply.
+There are classes of exceptions where some of the rules may not apply.
 These are agreements and special circumstances.
-We will look at each.

 Employers and workers can agree that the night work limits, rights to rest periods and rest breaks may be varied, with the workers receiving "compensatory rest".
 They may also agree to extend the reference period for the working time limits up to 52 weeks.